 - Do they have a Refund Policy? – Most online mixing and mastering services don’t offer refunds.
 Mixing and Mastering takes a lot of time.
 The mixing and mastering engineer has no control over where and how the source was recorded and sometimes the client has unrealistic expectations of what the mixing and mastering engineer can do.
 However, I understand that the artist is spending their hard-earned money.
 I offer a 50% refund for all of the elite packages that we offer.

 - Who’s Mixing and Mastering My Song? – I think this is a valid question when paying for an online mixing and mastering service.
 I look at some sites, and I can tell right away who’s mixing the song.
-I see other’s and I have no idea.
+I see others’s and I have no idea.
 I think having a one-on-one connection is vital in the mixing and mastering process.
 So make sure you have direct communication with the mixing and mastering engineer.